Aiman-Ra/Setting-Up-a-Honeypot-in-Azure/README.md

 <h2>Description</h2>
-In this porject we'll be setting up a honeypot in Microsoft Azure and locating attackers through an API and a Powershell script.
+In this project we'll be setting up a honeypot in Microsoft Azure and locating attackers with the use of an API and a Powershell script.

 <br>
 <br />